TacticsMore Basic Tactics

 Abort.

 The problem is that, to do induction on m, we must first introduce n.
-(And if we simply say induction m without introducing anything first, Coq will automatically introduce n for us!)
+(If we simply say induction m without introducing anything first, Coq will automatically introduce n for us!)

 What can we do about this?
 One possibility is to rewrite the statement of the lemma so that m is quantified before n.
 This works, but it's not nice: We don't want to have to twist the statements of lemmas to fit the needs of a particular strategy for proving them!
 Rather we want to state them in the clearest and most natural way.